application-research/delta-dm/docs/api.md

 {
 	actor_name: "Friendly name" // optional - friendly sp name
-	allow_self_service: "on" // allow self-service replications ("on" or "off") }
+	allow_self_service: "on" // allow self-service replications ("on" or "off")
+	allowed_datasets: ["delta-test", "delta-test-2"] // list of datasets allowed to be replicated by this SP }
 ```